Back to hub

 Stereotype: INFJs are mystical and always right

-Stereotype: ISTPs do not have feelings
+Stereotype: ISTPs don't have feelings

 Stereotype: Type 4s are dramatic attention seekers